 - Clarify your intentions.
-Athletes, musicians and actors get “performance-ready.”
-You can do the same at work and at home, even if it’s in a car before a meeting or by parking down the street for a few minutes before you pull into your driveway.
+Athletes, musicians, and actors get “performance-ready.”
+You can do the same at work and home, even if it’s in a car before a meeting or by parking down the street for a few minutes before you pull into your driveway.

 - Position your body by sitting on the edge of your chair and pretending that a string is holding your head up.
 Don’t meditate lying down as a beginner – you may fall asleep.